iLib-js/ilib-mono-webos/README.md

 ## Release Notes
 v1.0.0
-* Implement for webOS json file appinfo.json and qcardinfo.json file of localization.
+* Implement for webOS json file (appinfo.json and qcardinfo.json) of localization.
-  Most code is same as `ilib-loctool-webos-appinfo-json` plugin only making as general to expand feature for preparing to support additional json type of file in webOS.
+  Most code is same as [ilib-loctool-webos-appinfo-json](https://github.com/iLib-js/ilib-loctool-webos-appinfo-json) plugin only making as general to expand feature for preparing to support additional json type of file in webOS.
   * The plugin has the schema file for the `appinfo.json` file.
   * The schema file of qcardinfo.json looks for the same location of file.
   ~~~~